billy-yoyo/RainbowSixSiege-Python-API/README.md

 # r6sapi

 r6sapi is an easy-to-use asynchronous API for rainbow six siege, written in python.
-To use it you'll need use your ubisoft email and password
+To use it you'll need to use your ubisoft email and password

 ### Installation